 Recessions are strongly associated with market drawdowns.
 Indeed, 8 of 10 bear markets have occurred during recessions.
-As I discussed in this month’s Economic Risk Factor Update, right now the conditions that historically have signaled a potential recession are not in place.
-There are, however, growing signs of weakness, with business confidence remaining yellow and a recent yield curve inversion.
-On an absolute basis, all the major signals are not in a high-risk zone.
-But trends are growing more negative, and four of the signals are now at yellow.
-As such, I have kept economic factors at a yellow light for June.
+As we discussed in this month’s Economic Risk Factor Update, the National Bureau of Economic Research (NBER) just declared that a recession started in February.
+On top of that, all of the major economic indicators that we cover monthly remain at a red light, despite some better-than-expected results during the month.
+As such, we have kept the economic factors at a red light for June.

 Economic shock risk